-COURSE DESCRIPTION: This online course, presented by Statistics Department, introduces participants to the theoretical and practical issues of compiling institutional sector accounts (ISA): current accounts, capital accounts, financial accounts, other changes in volume of assets accounts, revaluation accounts and balance sheets by institutional sectors.
-The course is based on the conceptual framework of the System of National Accounts (SNA); and aims to provide participants with the necessary skills to compile the accumulation accounts and the balance sheets by institutional sector.
+COURSE DESCRIPTION: This online course, presented by Statistics Department, introduces participants to the theoretical and practical issues of compiling ISA: current accounts, capital accounts, financial accounts, other changes in volume of assets accounts, revaluation accounts and balance sheets by institutional sectors.
+The course is based on the conceptual framework of the System of National Accounts, 2008 (2008 SNA); and aims to provide participants with the necessary skills to compile the accounts by institutional sector.